sherman-jordan/pf2e-visioner/Actions.md

 1. Foundry visibility needs to be toggled on
 2. In order to make the tokens not visible to players, Visioner visibility will need to be set to `unobserved` for all player owned tokens

-Discoverable loot tokens with DC left blank will use a default DC that may be adjusted in settings.
+- Discoverable tokens with DC left blank will use a default DC that may be adjusted in settings.
+- Both Loot and Hazard tokens have an optional Minimum Proficiency field, which may be used to restrict discovery to characters with a certain level of proficiency in Perception.
+This is particularly useful for hazards, as it allows you to set a minimum proficiency rank required to notice the hazard.

 ## Seeking for Hidden Walls and Secret Doors
 Visioner adds the ability to flag segments of hidden walls or doors with a DC for the seek template.

 > [!NOTE]
-> Please see [Wall Settings](wall-settings.md) for more information regarding setting up walls and secret doors for discovery using Seek.
+> Please see [Wall Settings](Wall-Settings.md) for more information regarding setting up walls and secret doors for discovery using Seek.

 # Sneak
 Sneak undoubtedly has the most complex workflow of the actions enhanced by Visioner.